easy30/easy-task/README.md

 ```

 - Launch the application named "task-spring-mvc-client-demo"
-- Visit console (not mvc-demo) http://localhost:8080 (make sure the console is the state of starting), click on the "add" task, select "mvc-client-demo" for the application; fill in 5s (5 seconds) of the scheduled time; The bean name is the same as the above development plugin, fill in the "mvcDemoPlugin"; other required fields are fill in at random.
+- Visit console (not mvc-demo) http://localhost:8080 (make sure the console is the state of starting), click on the "Add" task, select "mvc-client-demo" for the application; fill in 5s (5 seconds) of the scheduled time; The bean name is the same as the above development plugin, fill in the "mvcDemoPlugin"; other required fields are fill in at random.
-- Save and close, click "Start", then click "View" log after more than 10 seconds, if you see the log of "task run..." , everything is fine.
+- Save and close, click "Start", then click "Log" button after more than 10 seconds, if you see the log of "task run..." , everything is fine.

 ### Use An External Database